stevavoliajvar/stop_cloudflare/instructions.md

 ... to /split/cloudflare_e.txt
 ```

+Type B: Just search about it on Searxes

+Search the domain on Searxes, and it'll appear as "[MITM!] link name".

 3) If the website *no longer using Cloudflare*, *remove* it from /split/ list and *add* to "[ex_cloudflare_users.txt](https://notabug.org/themusicgod1/cloudflare-tor/src/master/ex_cloudflare_users.txt)".